maksym-arutyunyan/keepsorted/README.md

-# keepsorted (draft)
+# keepsorted

-`keepsorted` is a command-line tool for sorting specified blocks of lines in source code files.
+`keepsorted` is a simple command-line tool to sort blocks of lines in your code files.

-It processes lines marked with the comment `# Keep sorted` and sorts the subsequent block of lines.
+It looks for the comment `# Keep sorted` and sorts the lines that follow it.

+For some files, like `Cargo.toml`, `.gitignore`, and `CODEOWNERS`, it works without needing the `# Keep sorted` comment.
+It automatically sorts sections like dependencies in `Cargo.toml` and blocks separated by newlines in the other files, keeping comments in place.

+For some examples look at `./tests/e2e-tests/`.